After It Happens - On Letting It Happen (Focus 4 of 4)

 Amen.

-Read the story of Jesus reaction to something bad that happened.
+Read the story of Jesus reaction after something pretty awful happened.

 Matthew 14:1–14 (NIV)